Gross Margin

 However, as a general rule of thumb, e-commerce sellers tend to aim for a gross margin of 30% or higher.

-Gross Margin Example
+Example of Gross Margin

 Suppose you sell a product for $100.
 If the cost of goods sold for the product is $50, then the gross margin for the product is 50%.